 The members from the group of professors must come from various institutes and departments in accordance with the spectrum of disciplines of the Faculty of Arts and Humanities.
-The members from the academic staff group must have doctoral degrees; the student members must be enrolled in their main course of study of studies leading to a state examination, a Magister or a diploma, or studying for a master's degree, or in a doctoral programme.
+The members from the academic staff group must have doctoral degrees; the student members must be enrolled in a doctoral programme.

 The faculty proper selects the members of the doctoral committee and its representatives.
 The members from the group of professors and the members from the group of academic staff will be elected for a three-year duration; the student members and the member from the group of technical and administrative staff will be elected for one year.
 Re-election is possible.
+The time in office of a representative ends with the respective member's time in office.
+If a member or a representative withdraws prematurely, a successor will be elected for the remaining time in office.

-- (3) The composition of the doctoral committee is to be announced by posting a notice and/or on the Internet.
+(3) The composition of the doctoral committee is to be announced by posting a notice and/or on the Internet.
 The doctoral committee has a quorum if at least half of its voting members are present.
 It decides by a simple majority of the members present at the meeting.
 In the event of a tie, the vote of the chairperson in office decides.
+In matters which directly affect teaching, with the exception of its evaluation, the members from the group of professors shall have at least one half of the votes.
+In matters which directly affect research, the members from the group of professors shall have a majority of the votes.
 The member of the doctoral committee from the group of technical and administrative staff only has a right to vote in matters related to teaching if he or she performs corresponding functions in the university and has particular experience in the respective area.
 The chairperson decides at the beginning of the member's time in office whether these requirements are met.
-The student members do not vote on pedagogical and academic decisions; these include in particular the assessment and recognition of examinations and academic performance, the appointment of examiners, the assessment of components of doctoral studies and decisions in case of objections. - (4) The doctoral committee ensures that the provisions of the doctoral regulations, including their appendices, are complied with, ensures that the doctoral programme is properly executed, and in particular ensures that the assessment of the doctoral components is concluded at the latest six months after presenting the dissertation (see Sect.
+The student members do not vote on pedagogical and academic decisions; these include in particular the assessment and recognition of examinations and academic performance, the appointment of examiners, the assessment of components of doctoral studies and decisions in case of objections.

+(4) The doctoral committee ensures that the provisions of the doctoral regulations, including their appendices, are complied with, ensures that the doctoral programme is properly executed, and in particular ensures that the assessment of the doctoral components is concluded at the latest six months after presenting the dissertation (see Sect.
 67 par.
 3 sent.
 5 HG [Higher Education Act]).
 It is in particular responsible for deciding about objections to decisions taken in the scope of the doctoral programme and the doctoral procedure.
 The decisions it has made are to be communicated immediately, and in case of an adverse decision are to include instructions about available legal remedies.